 Epoxy is great stuff!!
 If you are making a high strength part and the above screw trick just wont cut it, no problem, design the part as a thin wall and fill it with epoxy or even epoxy granite afterwards.
 I say epoxy granite, but I never use granite specifically - epoxy mixed with sand and rough stones works as well.
 Epoxy granite as a general concept was developed to be a way of creating very strong parts that dampen vibrations - perfect for CNC machines - and happily the addition of fillers also reduces cost.
 Just remember you wont be able to drill it very easily afterwards....

 Check the picture of the blue coloured part above for an example of this, this part is actually the top of a clamp for a spindle motor.
-Bear in mind however, if you want to use this technique then the best epoxy to use is a very thin variety - as thin as possible, to allow it to easily flow into the parts, fill voids, and not trap too much air.
-I use a type sold by Easy Composites in the UK as "Infusion Resin" - note though to always check the data sheet for thinners, and avoid any such products, especially if printing ABS, which thinners could easily dissolve into.
+Bear in mind however, if you want to use this technique then the best epoxy to use is a very thin variety - as thin as possible, to allow it to easily flow into the parts, fill voids, not trap too much air and allow the use of fillers.
+However, epoxies also contract when they set, and some will do so in a manner that pulls the walls in to them, causing obvious issues.
+I either use a type sold by Easy Composites in the UK as their temp temperature laminating resin, which while not as strong as other resins, it sets in a manner that doesnt cause warping and is obviously more thermally stable if e.g. clamping a spindle motor.
+Their "infusion resin" with slow hardener maybe also be good.
+Note though if you are testing an infusion resin to always check the data sheet for thinners, and avoid any such products, especially if printing ABS, which thinners could easily dissolve into.
 However, using a very thin resin presents another problem, as the name "infusion" suggests - it can leak through thin walls (and penetrate disposable gloves - so double up!).
-To solve this. mix up a small batch of pure epoxy first, and roll it around the inside of the part until it has covered all internal surfaces, effectively sealing the part, and then pour out the excess.
-The next pour can and ideally should be added when the first sealing layer is still a little tacky, for optimum adhesion.
+To solve this. mix up a small batch of pure epoxy first, and roll it around the inside of the part until it has covered all internal surfaces, effectively sealing the part and finding any flaws from the printing process, and then pour out the excess.
+The next pour can and ideally should be added when the first sealing layer is still tacky, for optimum adhesion.

 So far in this article I've been talking only about filament printers, but epoxy fill technique is arguably even better for resin printers, since the printing software has built in functionality to turn models into a hollow shell and add drain holes, internal support, etc. This is because being UV cured, thick solid parts simply cannot cure past a couple of mm unless they are translucent.
 Plus the prints are more dimensionally accurate.